docarray/docarray/README.md

 <!-- start elevator-pitch -->

 DocArray is a library for nested, unstructured data such as text, image, audio, video, 3D mesh.
-Its Pythonic interface allows deep learning engineers to easily preprocess, embed, search, recommend and transfer the data.
+It allows deep learning engineers to easily preprocess, embed, search, recommend and transfer the data.

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.

+🐍 **Pythonic API**: easy-to-use idioms and interfaces just as the native Python List.
+If you know how to Python, you know how to DocArray.

-🧑‍🔬 **Data science powerhouse**: easy-to-use functions for facilitating data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle.
+🧑‍🔬 **Data science powerhouse**: greatly facilitate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle.

 🚡 **Portable**: ready to wire at anytime with efficient and compact serialization from/to Protobuf, binary, JSON, CSV, dataframe.